 When the Zipp isn't wired up to the mains - and there's a UK and EU adapter in the box - its battery will give a full day's use.
 We've been getting a full office day at considerable volume, so think around 8-hours per charge and you won't be disappointed.
 You could, therefore, lob the Zipp in the car and have it as your outdoor picnic companion this summer, a task it's more than equipped for.

 The Libratone Zipp is a total rework of its 2012 original.
-The new quirky zip-up design is fun, while the physical size - which perhaps makes it a bit too large to cart around outside of the house - lends well to stomping bass and audio output considering its £219 price point.
+The new quirky zip-up design is fun, while the physical size - which makes it a bit too large to cart around really - lends well to stomping bass and audio output considering its £219 price point.